sbanati/Challenge1/README.md

 ***

-* Replaced <div> non semantics with more appropriate semantic tags.
+* Replaced non semantics with more appropriate semantic tags.
 * Added accessible alt attributes.
 * Used the WAVE Evaluation Tool plugin to correct any accessibility errors.
 * Added a new title and ordered headings chronologically (h1-h6) based on importance of information.